Justine Henin: Playing style

 At the 2007 French Open, Martina Navratilova said that "Henin's offense is just phenomenal ... it's sort of like we've got 'the female Federer', or maybe the guys have 'the male Justine Henin', because she is just head and shoulders above everyone else right now."
 Her footwork, balance, and court coverage—and she is adept at changing from a defensive style to an aggressive one.

 Compared to the rest of her game, Henin's serve was rather inconsistent.
 Her tendency to take risks on her second serve could sometimes result in a high number of double faults.
 When she first came onto the tour, Henin used a pinpoint stance (most common among the WTA) for serving, but later retooled her serve to use a platform stance, which is most common among male players.
 Nonetheless, despite her relatively small size, Henin was capable of producing powerful first serves, her fastest one being clocked at 196 km/h at the 2005 Family Circle Cup.
 Henin's single-handed backhand was the most powerful and accurate in the game.
 She could hit her backhand flat, with heavy topspin, or slice [underspin].
 Her backhand could also be used to surprise her opponents with drop shots, breaking up the pattern of a groundstroke rally.
 Her forehand was generally regarded as her most dangerous weapon, and the stroke that she normally used to dictate play in a match.
 It was underrated as most only spoke of her backhand, but particularly in her dominant years of 2003 and 2007, she would dominate the tone of matches with her huge and versatile forehand.
-Like her serve, her forehand was something retooled during her career and took inspiration from Andre Agassi's forehand.

 A notable aspect of Henin's playing style was the completeness of her game—the variety and versatility she had.
 Her style was often compared to that of Roger Federer and to five-time Grand Slam winner Martina Hingis as well.
 Four-time Grand Slam winner Kim Clijsters commented "Growing up together, she's always been the more touchy player.
 She has good hands ... she has those quick hands."
 Former world No. 1 Andy Roddick praised Henin's and Hingis's racket skills, saying "She has probably the best racket skills of any female player I’ve seen, maybe her [Hingis] and Justine."
 Hingis herself also similarly said "Players were better educated [during my career].
 Now it's sheer power.
 You kind of miss the players like myself or Justine Henin."

+Henin was criticized for questionable sportsmanship during her tennis career, most notably at the 2006 Australian Open final and during a match against Serena Williams at the 2003 French Open.
+These incidents involved claims of dishonesty and questionable tactics that drew criticism from fans, rivals, and commentators.